 The region features heavily in art and literature and has a rich heritage.
 Vikings raided the area many times and during the 9th century it was, in fact, a Viking Kingdom ruled by Alfred the Great.

-Booking a hot tub lodge in East Anglia will not only provide you with the ideal base to explore and discover why so many visitors return here year after year, but also give you some time away from the pressures of modern day life and what could be more relaxing than spending time in the warm water of your own private Jacuzzi.
+Booking hot tub holidays in Eastern England will not only provide you with the ideal base to explore and discover why so many visitors return here year after year, but also give you some time away from the pressures of modern day life and what could be more relaxing than spending time in the warm water of your own private Jacuzzi.

-There is a huge range of activities and fascinating sights to see on a hot tub holiday in Eastern England, rent a boat and enjoy a day on the famous broads or spend the day at the seaside building castles in the sand at Great Yarmouth.
+There is a huge range of activities and fascinating sights to see in Eastern England, rent a boat and enjoy a day on the famous broads or spend the day at the seaside building castles in the sand at Great Yarmouth.

 Enjoy some tasty home-cooked food at a traditional country pub, or explore the landscape made famous by John Constable, Our dog-friendly holiday accommodation even means you can take the family pooch on your travels.

-We have put together a list of 5 attractions not to be missed on your hot tub break in East Anglia.
+We have put together a list of 5 attractions not to be missed.

 Holkham Hall is a 25,000-acre estate on the North Norfolk coast.
 The 18th-century house was built by the first Earl of Leicester and is surrounded by tranquil gardens and rolling parkland.